Explainable AI is Responsible AI

 Explainable AI Software

 Today, simMachines technology is deployed in large scale applications, providing predictions with “the Why” at a local prediction level.
 Similarity based machine learning is the only method that can pull through detailed sets of dynamically generated factors for every prediction, and therefore offers a range of unique applications based on the resulting insights.
-The software routinely processes, on a single machine, 1.6M predictions per second, and real-time predictions in ~ 8 – 20 milliseconds. simMachines can match or outperform any other machine learning method in prediction accuracy while providing an explanation for every prediction. simMachines can also provide the Why behind other algorithms by “mirroring” their predictions.
+The software routinely processes, on a single machine, 1.6M predictions per second, and real-time predictions in ~ 8 – 20 milliseconds. simMachines can match or outperform any other machine learning method in prediction accuracy while providing an explanation for every prediction. simMachines Explainable AI can also provide the Why behind other algorithms by “mirroring” their predictions.
 As a result, simMachines offers an enterprise capability to explain algorithms already in place that business users are happy with in terms of performance, but require the explanation.

 In conclusion, Cognilytica Research states that “enterprise, public and private sector organizations exploring the need to adopt AI and ML in a transparent and explainable way should consider the simMachines offering as a component of their solution.”
 We couldn’t agree more!